Generous Incentives for Investments

 - Exemption from all existing municipal taxes on property, sales, fees for the construction of the Project for a period of 10 years from the commercial operation of the project, to be applied as follows: exemption of 75% in the first three years, of 50% over the next five years and 25% in the last two years.
 Fixed investment in machinery, equipment, and hydroelectric dams are exempt from all taxes, levies, municipal taxes for a period of 10 years from its entry into commercial operation.

-- Exemption from all taxes that may exist for the exploitation of natural resources for a maximum period of 5 years after the start of operation.
+- Exemption from all taxes that may exist for the exploitation of natural resources for a maximum period of 5 years after the start of an operation.
 In the case of Hydroelectric Projects, it exempts the construction or operation of a project under Water Management Permit for a maximum of ten years.

 - Exemption from Stamp Tax (ITF, for its acronym in Spanish) that may cause the construction, operation, or expansion of a project for a period of 10 years with the same tax exemptions.